soniacweb/js-bootcamp-movies/README.md

 ### Adding in additional features.
 Once a user clicks on a movie they have searched for, I want to provide further information about the movie.

+## Update the text with the exact title the user clicks on
+## rendering the movie the user clicks on and making it larger